carlosm27/carlosm27/README.md

 ### About Me
 - 👋 Hi, I’m Carlos Armando Marcano Vargas, I'm a backend developer from Venezuela.
-- I develop using Python, and Go, and also I write about in Hashnode, Medium and Dev.to
+- I develop using Python, and Go, and also I write about programming in Hashnode, Medium and Dev.to

 ### Tech Stack